rkarpeles/brotenfamily/wp-content/themes/adapt-child/dev_notes/task-list.md

 - create and code for PNG fallbacks on logo (DONE)
 - add link/text in footer to point people to Subscribe page (DONE)
 - figure out how to best embed youtube videos in posts (DONE)
+- remove black background in IE8 for slider text (DONE)